readyready15728/misc/stardew-valley-notes.md

   first.
 * I was able to get to the end of the Volcano Dungeon using only food increasing Speed, bridges of cooled lava and the screenshot trick.
+* Gift quality matters.
 * `|` to open the NPC Map Locations minimap.
 * `p` to open the CJB Cheats Menu.
 * `v` opens the Schedule Viewer.
 * With Lookup Anything, use `<F1>` to query what is under the cursor and `<Shift>-<F1>` to do lookup instead.
 * CJB Item Spawner opens with `i`.
+* `<Caps Lock>` turns to To-Dew overlay on and off!
 * For Better Crafting, if you want to favorite or unfavorite a crafting or cooking recipe, press `f` while hovering over it.
 * Right-clicking a recipe accesses the bulk crafting menu for Better Crafting.
 * Better Crafting has customizable categories as well but is a little unclear about how to use them.
 * Categories can even be turned off for Better Crafting.
+* I like turning on "Highlight New Recipes" with Better Crafting.
 * The Happy Birthday mod adds search and tooltips to the gift selector menu.
 * For TimeSpeed, `n` freezes or unfreezes time, `,` speeds up time by 1 second per 10 game-minutes, `.` slows down by the same amount and prefixing either